Association Shams: Foundation and activities

+Controversy and criticism

+Legal challenges against the organization

-The existence of Association Shams has been received with scepticism by Tunisians.
-Several public figures were opposed to the existence of an LGBT activist group in the country.
+The existence of Association Shams has been received with skepticism by Tunisians.
+Several public figures were opposed to the existence of an LGBTQ activist group in the country.
 Homosexuality is still criminalized under Tunisian law.
 As stated by the Article 230 of the Tunisian Penal code, homosexuality is a punishable crime and people accused of it can face up to three years in prison.
 The authorities accuse people with sodomy without proper evidence and oblige them to undergo anal tests that have no medical relevance.

-In December 2015, a controversy took place in several local media outlets and following that a case was filed against the organisation by Kamel Hedhili, the head of state litigation.
+In December 2015, a controversy took place in several local media outlets and following that a case was filed against the organization by Kamel Hedhili, the head of state litigation.
 The government stated that Shams is violating the association law of the country and that it deviated from its main course.
-The activities of the NGO were suspended for a whole month starting from January 4, 2016 by a decree of the Tunisian Court of First Instance.
+The activities of the NGO were suspended for a whole month starting from January 4, 2016, by a decree of the Tunisian Court of First Instance.

+Despite the reversal of the initial suspension given to Shams, by the Court of First Instance, the Association continued to be targeted with legal attacks, by Tunisian State Litigator, Kamel Hedhili.
+In 2019, Hedhili, filed an appeal against the ruling reversing the initial suspension of Association Shams; again, citing Article 230 of the Tunisian penal code.

+This case continued until February 2020, when Tunisia's Court of Cassation ruled in favor of Association Shams and granted the group permanent legal protection.